-Call HMRC: you can ring the Payment Helpline on 0845 366 1204 if you need a quick 2-3 month deal.
+Call HMRC collector and or write with an offer: you can ring the Payment Helpline on 0845 366 1204 if you need a quick 2-3 month deal.
 You will find this very helpful and generally a fast response is received.
+(Note this line may be discontinued soon, therefore contact your local collectors' office.